benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Review the managers for misspellings and false-positives, and remark the Observable pattern.
 - [ ] Research if it is possible to deploy independently the frontend and the backend in ToolLabs.
 - [ ] Check if it is worth to find as immutables some templates like `Cita web` as most of them should be captured by the complete tag `ref`.
+- [ ] Migrate to JDK11 as the JDK8 is deprecated in ToolForge

 The Java code is formatted with [Prettier Java](https://github.com/jhipster/prettier-java).